alfreddohnani/typeorm-where/README.md

     };
 ```

-*Note*:  For array types like between, in etc, make sure to JSON.stringify the array.
+*Note*:  For array types like between, in, etc, make sure to JSON.stringify the array.

 Issues, contributions etc are welcome.
 Thanks 😉